 Now, generally, more experienced employees will be more valuable than less experienced employees.
 I'm not trying to flip the tables on experienced labor.
-The key point is that while experience is necessary for growth of value, it isn't sufficient, and simply having more experience does not imply more value.
+But, while experience is correlated with value, it is neither necessary nor sufficient, and more experience does not simply imply more value.

 And lest you think this is all about precocious inexperienced employees not being properly rewarded for outperforming their older peers, the same situation could exist if Bob and Alice were both senior employees, and had 30 and 15 years of experience, respectively.
 It is also entirely possible that Bob's career is being limited by the same tenure-based progression ladder, but in a way that is affecting something other than salary.